thesse1/webmethods-api-gateway-staging/README.md

 These variable groups are used by
  - the configuration and the export pipelines for API Gateway configurations
- - the deployment pipelines for API projects (extended versions - with useArtifactory variable set to true)
+ - the deployment pipelines for API projects
  - the export pipeline for API projects
  - the log purging pipeline